Coffee in world cultures: Latin America

 Latin America is defined as the territories and countries in the Americas whose main languages are Romantic.
 A majority of the top-producing coffee countries are in this region, and small, family-owned coffee businesses are still fairly successful.
 Coffee, especially with the combination of European and indigenous cultures, is extremely popular and unique to each region.

+Colombia

 Mexico

 The most popular form of coffee in Mexico is café de olla.
 Its name derives from how the coffee is made in a clay pot.
-Traditionally, piloncillo, unrefined brown sugar, and a cinnamon stick is served with the dark roast coffee made in the pot.
+Traditionally, piloncillo (unrefined brown sugar) and a cinnamon stick is served with the dark roast coffee made in the pot.